mmcdowell31/Predicting-Professional-Tennis-Match-Outcomes/README.md

 The data was split (90/10) train/test in order to build the following classification models:

    1)Logistic Regression

    2)K-Nearest-Neighbors

    3)Random Forests

    4)XGBoost

-After opttmizing the model parameters, each model was evaulated  using 100 Monte Carlo cross validation simulations.
+After optmizing the model parameters, each model was evaulated  using 100 Monte Carlo cross validation simulations.
 Below are the results of these simulations:

 ![Alt Text](model_results.png)